dharmikM/dharmikM/README.md

 ### Hello,I'm Dharmik Mehta 👋

-I am a mobile developer with native and cross-platform mobile technology understanding.
+I am a Software developer with native and cross-platform mobile technology understanding.

 Building and learning everyday👨‍💻📚.